 As you stroll in and around Cabanes, you will encounter historic monuments and buildings, treasures that speak of the destination’s long past.
 The sights and findings here date back to the Iberian, Roman and Muslim periods.

-One of the town’s points of interest is the Roman arch, which is one of the most important archaeological sites in the Region of Valencia.
+One of the town’s points of interest is the Arco Romano, which is one of the most important archaeological sites in the Region of Valencia.
 Built in the 2nd century BC, its precise purpose remains unknown, although it is largely believed that it was a private funerary monument.

 The municipality’s castles will also capture your attention.
 Castillo de Albalat was constructed in the late 13th century by the bishops of Tortosa with the intention of repopulating the area.
 At its feet sits another historic building: Ermita Fortificada de Albalat.